software-assignments-fall2021/project-proposal-nick-wang/README.md

 ### Scope
-This task needs massive front-end tasks, good visualization and animation will improve the app a lot.
-A little ambitious if want to implement exactly like what in the proposal, to be honest. **Six-people** group might be necessary.
-To act as a course assignment, **some functions that have a task check icon might need to be cut to reduce workload**.
+This task needs massive front-end tasks and UI design.
+Good visualization and animation will improve the app a lot.
+It might be a little ambitious if we want to implement all of the features stated above.
+To be honest, **a six-people** group might be necessary.
+In order to be reasonable as a one-semester course assignment, **some functions that have a task check icon might need to be cut off to reduce the workload in the future**.